-We already mentioned creating a prom budget, and for good reason.
-The average high school student spends almost $1,000 on prom.
+We already mentioned creating a prom budget and for good reason.
+The average high school student spends almost $1,000 on their prom.
 If your parents aren’t footing the bill, it’s time to start saving up your allowance.

 That might mean picking up odd jobs and chores to make sure you can pay for your dream dress and other prom expenses.
 By planning ahead, you’ll only have to save an extra $100 – $200 per month to reach your goal.

 For example, if you have your heart set on a Jovani dress (wink, wink).
-You can shop discount stores or sample sales for the perfect pair of shoes, saving a hundred dollars or more.
-You can source budget friendly earrings online.
+You can shop at discount stores or sample sales for the perfect pair of shoes, saving a hundred dollars or more.
+You can source budget-friendly earrings online.